 Current Programme

 (Phill is a Christian minister.
 Ordained in the Church of England, he formerly served in a parish on the Essex coast, but now leads an independent housechurch.
-He also runs various online ministries, including "Understand the Bible" and "Sacred Musings : Building on Christian Foundations".)
+He also runs the online ministries "Understand the Bible" and "Sacred Musings : Thinking Christianly about the World" on Substack.)

 Possible Future Programmes